antvis/G/packages/site/docs/api/basic/path.en.md

 <img src="https://gw.alipayobjects.com/mdn/rms_6ae20b/afts/img/A*fOKWRIq_IWsAAAAAAAAAAAAAARQnAQ" width="300" alt="get point of a path">

-## getPointAtLength(distance: number): Point
+## getPointAtLength

-Returns the point at a given distance along the path.
+Returns the point along the path at a given distance, controlled by a second optional parameter in the local or world coordinate system.

+The parameters are as follows.

+-   `distance` mandatory, the distance value
+-   `inWorldSpace` optional, indicates if the distance is calculated in the world coordinate system.
+The default value is `false`.

 https://developer.mozilla.org/en-US/docs/Web/API/SVGGeometryElement/getPointAtLength